What exactly are electrolytes, why are they important and how can you get them? Believe it or not, they naturally occur in foods and are easy to get!

 If you’ve ever looked at a bottle of Gatorade, you’ve likely seen the term “electrolytes”.
 But why is this scientific term so important to athletes, when do you need electrolytes, and can you get them without drinking sugar-filled sports drinks?

-Sodium retains fluid in the body and plays a role in nerve and muscle function, as well as blood volume and blood pressure control.
+Sodium: This mineral aids in fluid retention and plays a role in nerve and muscle function, as well as blood volume and blood pressure control.
 Without enough sodium, blood pressure may drop or you can become dehydrated.

 It’s true that most Americans meet (and exceed) their daily sodium recommendations.
-For those who workout intensely or sweat profusely, it may be necessary to add a pinch of table salt to your meals.
+For those who workout intensely or sweat profusely, it may be necessary to add an extra pinch of table salt to your meals.
 Sodium is found in your favorite salty snacks and most canned and packaged foods.
-It’s also found naturally in meat, seafood, dairy, and even small amounts in some veggies.

-We all know calcium as the mineral responsible for bone health.
+Calcium: Everyone knows calcium as the mineral responsible for bone health.
 Although 99% of calcium is stored in our bones, the rest functions as an electrolyte in the in the the body.
 Calcium helps with nerve signaling, blood clotting, hormone secretion, muscle contraction, and normal heart function.
-Without proper calcium consumption, the body pulls calcium from the bones, causing them to weaken overtime.
+Without ample calcium consumption, the body pulls calcium from the bones, causing them to weaken overtime.

 - Dried Figs